 In the past, beryllium was commonly mined and extracted for use in the electronics and chemical industries and in the manufacture of fluorescent light bulbs.
 Today, it is used mainly in the aerospace industry and in beryllium–aluminum castings.
 Besides workers in these industries, a few people living near beryllium refineries also have developed beryllium disease.

-People with acute disease have an abrupt onset of coughing, difficulty in breathing, and weight loss.
-Acute beryllium disease also can affect the skin and eyes.
-This form of beryllium disease is now rare.
+People with acute beryllium disease have an abrupt onset of coughing, difficulty in breathing, and weight loss.
+Acute beryllium disease also can affect the skin (causing rashes) and eyes (causing redness and irritation).

-If the disease is at a more advanced stage, characteristic changes on a chest x-ray or computed tomography (CT) helps doctors make the diagnosis.
-However, x-rays and CT scans of people with beryllium disease resemble those of people with sarcoidosis (another lung disease—see Interstitial Lung Diseases: Sarcoidosis).
+If the disease is at a more advanced stage, characteristic changes on a chest x-ray or computed tomography (CT) help doctors make the diagnosis.
+However, x-rays and CT scans of people with beryllium disease resemble those of people with another type of lung disease called sarcoidosis (see Sarcoidosis).
 Definitive diagnosis is made by doing a test in which a tube, called a bronchoscope, is inserted into the lungs to obtain pieces of lung tissue and cells to test for an allergic reaction to beryllium.

 Beryllium disease can be prevented by strictly limiting exposure to beryllium.

-Last full review/revision April 2008 by Lee S. Newman, MD, MA
+Last full review/revision January 2015 by Lee S. Newman, MD, MA